ntustison/Histograms/Text/intro.md

 raters [@Zhang:2018aa].
 We introduced a deep learning approach in [@Tustison:2019ac] and further expand on that work for comparison with existing approaches in this work.
-In the spirit of open science, we have made the entire evaluation framework, including our novel contributions, available within our Advanced Normalization Tools software ecosystem (ANTsX) [@Tustison:2020aa].
+In the spirit of open science, we have made the entire evaluation framework, including our novel contributions, available within the Advanced Normalization Tools software ecosystem (ANTsX) [@Tustison:2020aa].